rehierl/html-outliner-spec/issue-associations.md

 - `section = new Section(heading)`

-Although the algorithm's definition does not (yet) use the exact same words as in [step 4.4.3](./outliner-steps.md/#4-4-3) (i.e. "create a section *for*") when entering a heading content element, this step can be understood to establish the exact same connection.
+Although the algorithm's definition does not (yet) use the exact same words as in [step 4.4.3](./outliner-steps.md/#4-4-3) (i.e. "create a section *for*"), this step can be understood to establish the exact same connection.

 NOTE - The same applies when executing
 [step 4.9.3.2.1.1](./outliner-steps.md/#4-9-3-2-1-1).

-**TODO** - Heading elements are inner nodes of the implied sections they create, or of the first inner section within a sectioning element.
-This is intended ...
+NOTE - Heading elements are inner nodes of the implied sections they create, or of the first inner section within a sectioning element.

+**TODO** - Why not let each heading element create a new section?

 <!-- ####################################################################### -->
 <h2 id="section-parent-outline">section.parentOutline -